353words/json/README.md

 Some points to consider:
-- Not everything is nil-able in Go.
-In JSON you can have `null` in a string member, but in Go you can have nil in a string field.
+- Not everything in Go is nil-able.
+In JSON you can have a `null` string member, but in Go you can't have nil string field.
 - JSON has one number type, Go has many.
 - JSON arrays can have mixed types, Go slices can't - unless you use `[]any` which is painful since you need to do type assertions.
 - Using structs, you can give `encoding/json` hints on how to convert JSON types to Go types.
+- Some things are missing from JSON
-- JSON does not have a `timestamp` like Go's `time.Time`.
+- `timestamp` like Go's `time.Time`.
-- JSON does not have binary type such as Go's `[]byte`.
+- Binary type such as Go's `[]byte`.
+- Comments

 ## `encoding/json` API